Principality of Kiev

 The principality was formed during the process of political fragmentation of the Kievan Rus' in the early 12th century.
-As a result of that process, the effective rule of the Grand Princes of Kiev was gradually reduced to central regions of Kievan Rus' (around its capital city Kiev (Kyiv)), thus forming a reduced princely domain, known as the inner Principality of Kiev.
-It existed as a polity until the middle of the 14th century.
+As a result of that process, the effective rule of the grand princes of Kiev was gradually reduced to central regions of Kievan Rus' around its capital city Kiev, thus forming a reduced princely domain, known as the inner Principality of Kiev.
+It existed as a polity until the middle of the 14th century, when it was annexed by the Grand Duchy of Lithuania.